What We Owe the Future

 What We Owe the Future is a 2022 book by the Scottish philosopher and ethicist William MacAskill, an associate professor in philosophy at the University of Oxford.
-It argues for effective altruism and the philosophy of longtermism, which MacAskill defines as "the idea that positively influencing the long-term future is a key moral priority of our time."
+It advocates for effective altruism and the philosophy of longtermism, which MacAskill defines as "the idea that positively influencing the long-term future is a key moral priority of our time."
+His argument is based on the premises that future people count, there could be many of them, and we can make their lives better.

 Summary

 Part one: The long view

 MacAskill makes the case for longtermism—an ethical stance which gives priority to improving the long-term future—and proposes that we can make the future better in two ways: "by averting permanent catastrophes, thereby ensuring civilisation's survival; or by changing civilisation's trajectory to make it better while it lasts ...
 Broadly, ensuring survival increases the quantity of future life; trajectory changes increase its quality".
 According to MacAskill, the present era is a critical juncture: "Few people who ever live will have as much power to positively influence the future as we do.
 Such rapid technological, social, and environmental change means that we have more opportunity to affect when and how the most important of these changes occur".

 His argument for longtermism has three premises: first, future people count morally as much as the people alive today; second, the future is immensely big since humanity may survive for a very long time, and there may be many more people alive at any given time; and third, the future could be very good or very bad, and our actions may affect what it will be.